digitaltob/personal-site/src/posts/faster-websites-using-webp-images.md

 Many images (of any format) on the web are unoptimized, so <strong>if you are compressing/optimizing images for the first time, there will be additional savings, sometimes significant</strong>.

-<h3>Images on this page - An experiment</h3>

-While putting this article together, I thought I'd carry out an experiment.
-There are a number of images in this article and

 Many developers will be aware of <a href="https://developers.google.com/web/tools/lighthouse" target="_blank" rel="noreferrer noopener">Lighthouse</a>, a Google tool for measuring page speed, giving a score out of 100.
 Lighthouse also suggests ways to speed up your web pages.
 Google uses page speed as a metric in search rankings.

 A measurement of a lighthouse test involves "use next-gen image formats".
 WebP is a next-gen image format, the only one with strong browser support.